Manchali

 Manchali is a 1973 Hindi romantic drama movie produced and directed by Raja Nawathe, starring Sanjeev Kumar, Leena Chandavarkar, Nazima and Nirupa Roy.
 The title track was very catchy and popular.
 It was one of the best known films with Sanjeev Kumar in a comedy role (others being Vidhaata, Seeta Aur Geeta, and Angoor).
 The music directors were Laxmikant-Pyarelal.
 This movie story was based on the novel Swayamber by Satyendra Sharat.
-There are shades of Taming of the Shrew in how the hero woos the girl.

 Plot

 The story is about a rich spoiled girl Leena who does not want to get married and hires a husband.
 She lives with her uncle and aunt who are her wealthy guardians till she gets married as per the provisions of her late father's will.
 Being a headstrong and self-willed person, Leena concocts a plan on the advice of her best friend Pushpa, to hire a fake husband under a marriage contract in order to be eligible for her wealth.
 While her uncle and aunt are looking for suitable marriage proposals for her, She herself gives an advertisement in the newspaper for an eligible bachelor willing to get into a fake marriage contract for some monetary gains.
 Her advertisement is answered by Sushil Kumar, a good-looking resident of Dehra Dun amongst many.
 She decides on Sushil Kumar along with her friend Pushpa and conveys to Sushil Kumar that she will come to Dehra Dun to marry him by the contract.
 She then announces to her uncle and aunt that she has found a suitable life partner and she is going to Dehra Dun to marry him alone.

 Uncle and aunt are very upset but since Uncle has a soft corner for her, he gives her some money for the journey with his blessings.
 On reaching Dehra Dun, she meets Sushil Kumar at the station but on finding him obnoxious looking (not at all like his photo) decides to hide until he goes away, hence not meeting him at all.
 A street-smart young man who helps her in this (Sanjeev Kumar) becomes her confidante that she is here to hire a fake husband.
 He helps her in finding a hotel for the night and with his fast-talking street smart ways introduces himself as a candidate for the post.
 Stuck in a corner and not wanting to go back home without a husband, She agrees to marry him and they both sign a contract that it is a fake marriage and he is to give her divorce after two days of her inheriting her wealth.
 On reaching her home, to her surprise, Her uncle and aunt are very impressed with her husband (introduced as Sushil Kumar) and take to him very well.
 He is also able to win over all her friends including Pushpa.